codelila/SYNDiCAT/README.md

 # Start server in ADMIN_PARTY mode
 # You can kill the server anytime with Strg+C
 ADMIN_PARTY=someuser nodejs .

+# Or, if you are not running Debian's nodejs
+ADMIN_PARTY=someuser node .
 ```

 You should now be able to browse to `http://localhost:3000` and be logged in as `someuser`.